 If the meaning of life has become doubtful, if one’s relations to others and to oneself do not offer security, then fame is one means to silence one’s doubts.

 — Erich Fromm, Escape from Freedom

 Most people will never be famous, not even for fifteen minutes.
 Nevertheless, thanks largely to social media, the possibility of fame seems tantalizingly within reach to more folks today than ever before.
 What is largely taken for granted, however, is the fact that so many people find this daydream tantalizing.
 What exactly is the appeal of being well known?

 Wanting to be a celebrity is not the same thing as wanting to be good at something — having a pleasing singing voice, reliably hitting a small white ball with a large tapered stick, or even acquiring expertise in a field outside of entertainment.
 To many people, the point isn’t really being proficient; it’s the acclaim one receives (from vast numbers of strangers) for that proficiency.
 It’s not the home run or the high C in itself; these are just means to the end of being cheered by crowds and recognized on the street.
-That’s why so many people, including children, scramble for visibility on YouTube regardless of whether they’ve done anything particularly notable.1
+That’s why so many people, including children, scramble for visibility on YouTube or TikTok regardless of whether they’ve done anything particularly notable.1

 Starting in the early 1990s, Tim Kasser, now professor emeritus at Knox College, conducted a series of studies about people’s values and life goals.
 He and his colleagues — and, later, other social scientists all over the world — have consistently found that anyone whose priority is to be rich, famous, or attractive is disproportionately likely to be anxious or depressed; to have unsatisfying relationships; to smoke, drink, and watch TV a lot; and in general to report a lower level of well-being.
 Interestingly, what predicts this diminished quality of life isn’t how rich, famous, or attractive one is; it’s how much one desires these things.2